specificlanguage/wiki.civmc.net/pages/getting-started.md

 * [PvP Server](./plugins/unique/pvpserver) - CivMC's PvP server, where players can practice all their combat skills
 * [JukeAlert](./plugins/unique/jukealert) - Surveillance, get to know how to track thieves, griefers and other villains.
 Or learn how to avoid being seen.
 * [Bastions](./plugins/unique/bastions) - A late game field of protection and control around your city or military infrastructure.
 * [Realistic Biomes](./plugins/unique/rb) - How to get XP and why you can't grow crops like normal.
+* [Heliodor](./plugins/unique/heliodor) - Unique high value resource and its various uses.
 * [Transport Changes](./plugins/unique/Transport) - Faster rails, copper rails, faster horses and disabled elytras.
 * [Chunk Limits](./plugins/unique/chunklimits) - Limits how many things you can place in a chunk, e.g. redstone.